atomix/atomix.github.io/user-manual/utilities.md

 layout: content
 menu: user-manual
 title: Utilities
+pitch: Tools for empowering your applications
+first-section: utilities
 ---

 The following documentation explains the usage of various utility APIs provided by the `copycat-common` module.